SaverioNapolitano/STYLEGUIDE-app/README.md

 - [ ] Code the application using a proper (multiplatform) programming language (Flutter)
 - [ ] Redesign the UI
 - [ ] Allow the application to display ranking and energy saving tips
+- [ ] Allow the user to specify preferences and custom routines